-- Determine the role of phenotype/genotype/fitness and dose on transmission of cell-free and cell-associated HIV, in various bodily fluids at different portals of entry. - > Define the role of cell-free and cell-associated HIV in various modes of transmission. - Determine the mechanisms by which virus-encoded genes and viral gene products regulate HIV infection and replication, and influence transmission, establishment, and spread of HIV infection. - Delineate the mechanisms by which host-encoded genes and gene products regulate HIV infection and replication, and influence the transmission, establishment, and spread of HIV infection. - Determine the role of the host microbiome in transmission, establishment, and spread of HIV infection. - Elucidate the genetic complexity and the biological characteristics of viruses that are transmitted during sexually acquired acute and early HIV infection. - Determine the structures of and interactions between viral and host proteins that are important for the transmission, establishment, and spread of HIV infection. - Determine the cell subsets and tissue types that serve as portals of entry and dissemination of HIV and that support replication during different stages of infection. - Delineate the mechanisms by which innate and adaptive immunity, and the effects of genetic or environmental factors on innate and adaptive immunity, influence HIV replication and modulate transmission, establishment, and spread of HIV infection.
+- Determine the role of phenotype/genotype/ fitness/generation of variants and dose on transmission of cell-free and cell-associated HIV, in various bodily fluids at different portals of entry. - ▶ Define the role of cell-free and cell-associated HIV in various modes of transmission. - ▶ Determine the mechanisms by which virusencoded genes and viral gene products regulate HIV infection and replication, and influence transmission, establishment, and spread of HIV infection. - Delineate the mechanisms by which hostencoded genes and gene products regulate HIV infection and replication, and influence the transmission, establishment, and spread of HIV infection. - Determine the role of the host microbiome (bacterial, fungal, and viral) in transmission, establishment, and spread of HIV infection. - ► Elucidate the genetic complexity and the biological characteristics and genetic features of viruses that are transmitted during sexually acquired acute and early HIV infection. - ▶ Determine the structures of and interactions between viral and host proteins that are important for the transmission, establishment, and spread of HIV infection.